texastribune/undrinkable/app/templates/raw/vinton.md

 “That’s the first thing I told my husband we needed to get,” she says, pointing to the $99 water filter and dispenser sitting in her dining room.
 The family does not drink tap water, and they use filtered water to cook with and to brush their teeth.

 “I don’t want her drinking water that’s going to affect her 10 years from now,” Adame says.
 “Or maybe even before.”

+*Disclosure: The University of Texas at El Paso was a corporate sponsor of The Texas Tribune in 2012.
+A complete list of Tribune donors and sponsors can be viewed [here](http://www.texastribune.org/support-us/donors-and-members/).*